The Top Five Reasons eBay Sellers Fail

 By: Skip McGrath

-Building an eBay business is in many ways similar to building any business.
-To be successful everything has to work: Marketing, Sales, Quality, Pricing, and Customer Service.
-Selling on eBay, however, has some unique features that differ from traditional retail businesses.
+Building an eBay business is, in many ways, quite similar to building any business.
+To be successful, everything must work together: Marketing, Sales, Quality, Pricing, and Customer Service.
+Selling on eBay, however, has a few unique features that differ from other businesses.

-Here are the top five reasons why eBay businesses fail:
+After "Giving up too soon," here are the top five reasons that eBay sellers fail:

 1. Poor Feedback & DSR Rating